 What is a ruminant?
 Ruminant animals are set apart from other mammals by their complex digestive systems.
 The way they process food, absorb nutrients and gain energy is different from other herbivores.

-The main distinction in a ruminant digestive system is that the stomach has four separate compartments, each with a unique function, whereas most other animals only have a single compartment with a unified functionality.
+The main distinction in a cow’s digestive system, or a ruminant digestive system is that the stomach has four separate compartments, each with a unique function, whereas most other animals only have a single compartment with a unified functionality.

 The four compartments allow ruminant animals to digest grass or vegetation without completely chewing it first.
 Instead, they only partially chew the vegetation, then microorganisms in the rumen section of the stomach break down the rest.
 Animals with singular stomach compartments — known as a monogastric digestive system — do not have the same capability.

-Many different animals have this unique digestive system, including:
+Many different animals have this unique four compartment stomach type of digestive system, including: